TikTok down: Users complain of app not working

 TikTok users in the U.S. are complaining that the app is not working, with thousands of reports of an outage on the video-sharing platform.

 Website Downdetector, which tracks problems reported by users, saw a huge spike in complaints at approximately 4:30 p.m.
-ET, peaking at 32,000 issues by 4:45 p.m.
+ET on Thursday, peaking at 32,000 issues by 4:45 p.m.
 Of those reports, 79 percent said it was a problem with the app, while another 19 percent reported server connection issues.

 Users reporting that the popular video site is down initially seemed concentrated in New York, Washington, D.C., Houston, and Seattle.